kpfleming/arduino-timer/README.md

 A *TimerHandle* value is valid only for the TimerSet that created it, and only for the lifetime of that timer.

 Change the number of concurrent timers using the *Timer* constructors.
 Save memory by reducing the number, increase memory use by having more.
 The default is **TIMERSET_DEFAULT_TIMERS** which is currently 16.

-If you find this project useful, [consider becoming a sponsor.](https://github.com/sponsors/contrem)